Study here/Undergraduate studies/Available Subjects/

 The Final Honour School

-During terms 3-5, you will study a number of “core” topics in Psychology.
-Each core topic consists of 16 lectures, 2 tutorials and 2 classes.
+During terms 4-6, you will study a number of “core” topics in Psychology.
+Each core topic consists of a number of lectures, tutorials and classes.
 These will be followed by a second year examination, which counts towards your final degree class.

 Core Topics